 MLRA Soil Survey Offices

-There are 2 MLRA Soil Survey Offices that serve Vermont
+There are 2 MLRA Soil Survey Offices that serve the majority of Vermont

 Soil surveys used to be conducted on a county by county basis.
 In older surveys the extent of soil map units often followed political boundaries rather than natural features and climatic factors.
 In order to harmonize the data across physiographic regions, soil survey offices are now organized by MLRA administrative units which cut across state boundaries.